-Berry is charged with two counts of second-degree murder in the deaths of his daughters, six-year-old Chloe and four-year-old Aubrey.
+The 45-year-old is facing two counts of second-degree murder in the deaths of his young daughters, Chloe and Aubrey Berry.

 The Oak Bay Police officer who went to Berry’s apartment on Christmas Day 2017 to look for the girls after they weren’t returned to their mother was the first witness to take the stand.

 He describes a chilling scene — blood on the floor and walls through much of the Beach Drive apartment.

 Berry was in financial trouble and the hydro had been cut off so it was pitch black inside.
 The officer says he had to use his flashlight as he uncovered the horrific situation.

 “On the bed I could see what appeared to be a body and red hair in colour,” Const.
 Piotr Ulanowski said, breaking down on the stand as he described finding four-year-old Aubrey Berry.

 Const.
 Ulanowski found Berry naked in his bathtub with what police allege are self-inflicted stab wounds to his chest, neck and throat.

 Court was told that when police found Berry, he said “kill me and leave me alone.”